Robyn-J-Pollock/Project2/Project2/README.md

 Task 3: Upload local git to Github
 Task 4: Create classes: MesoInherit, PosAvg, LetterAvg.
 Task 5: Create ToDo's in classes
+Task 6: Create each needed method and description for each